Close Menu

 If your kid hates mint, this one is a game-changer.

-No dyes, no artificial sweeteners.
 We started with the fluoride-free version when he was still swallowing everything, then switched once he learned to spit.

 2. Tom’s of Maine Silly Strawberry

-A classic for a reason.
-It’s mild, natural, and the first toothpaste a lot of dentists recommend.
+It is mild, natural, and one of the first toothpastes that a lot of pediatric dentists recommend.

 3. Burt’s Bees Fruit Fusion